SwastikaManna/Cancer-Prediction-System/README.md

 - **Professional-grade web interface** with medical design principles
 - **Comprehensive evaluation** with clinical metrics

-This project showcases the potential of AI in healthcare while maintaining appropriate clinical disclaimers and limitations awareness.
+This project showcases the potential of AI/ML in healthcare while maintaining appropriate clinical disclaimers and limitations awareness.

 ---